Katsuura, Chiba: Climate

 Katsuura features a humid subtropical climate (Köppen climate classification Cfa) due to its proximity to the Kuroshio Current.
 Summers and winters are relatively mild and have a narrow annual temperature range.
 Katsuura, along with Chōshi City, has the coolest summers in Chiba Prefecture.
 August is the hottest month with an average temperature of 25.9 °C, and some days exceed 30 °C degrees.
 January is the coldest month with an average temperature of 6.8 °C.

+Due to how cool Katsuura is in the summer, it has been nicknamed as “the city without harsh heat [of 35°C or hotter] for 100 years” (100年猛暑日知らずの街).

 Demographics

 Per Japanese census data, the population of Katsuura has been gradually decreasing over the past 70 years and is now less than it was a century ago.

 History

 The area around Katsuura was part of Isumi District of former Kazusa Province.
 During the Edo period, most of the area was tenryō under direct control of the Tokugawa shogunate and administered by hatamoto retainers.
 Katsuura Village was founded on April 1, 1889 with the establishment of the modern municipalities system.
 The name originated from a location of the same name in the Kii Peninsula.
 Katsuura was elevated to town status on March 12, 1890.
 On April 1, 1937, it expanded through annexation of neighboring Toyohama Village.
 On February 11, 1955, it expanded further through merger with the neighboring town of Okitsu, and the villages of Ueno and Sono.
 Katsuura was elevated to city status on October 1, 1958.

 In August 1931 the English aviator Francis Chichester crashed his seaplane at Katsuura, hitting cables while doing a demonstration flight for the populace.
 A local crowd pulled him from the wreckage, and he was healed of serious injuries at a nearby hospital.